zencoderai/developing-apps-w-zencoder/README.md

 ```
 2.
 ```
-/e2e-test go to http://localhost:3000 and check that all buttons in the header work and redirect to the correct pages
+/e2e-test go to http://localhost:3000, check that clicking on talk submission button works.
+Try filling the form with some dummy data and submit talk.
+Then verify that the talk is shown on the submitted talks page
 ```
 3.
 ```